 Some of you may ask “what’s the difference between a finance committee and an audit committee?”
 There are significant differences.
 The purpose of a finance committee is to monitor and provide guidance on the Organization’s financial matters.
 This involves reviewing the monthly financial statements, assisting management with preparing the budget and managing investments.

 An audit committee is responsible for providing oversight over the organization’s audit and other areas involving financial management.
-This committee serves a key role in helping the board fulfill its fiduciary responsibilities in overseeing the organization’s finances.
+This group serves a key role in helping the board fulfill its fiduciary responsibilities in overseeing the organization’s finances.
 Responsibilities of the audit committee may include the following:

 • Oversee the hiring of the auditors, including communicating with the auditors regarding the audit process, timing, issues, etc.